prashnts/prashnts.github.io/_posts/2015-01-22-welcome-to-jekyll.markdown

 print_hi('Tom')
 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].

+{% include image url="/assets/img/progresso_oli_2014309_lrg%20copy.jpg" description="My cat, Robert Downey Jr." %}

+Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
+File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
+If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].